 ‘Diversion schemes’ are police-led programmes that divert people caught committing minor offences away from the criminal justice system.
 Drug offence diversion schemes usually apply to the possession of illegal drugs for personal use, or sometimes to minor supply or cultivation offences.
 Police offer to divert people to an assessment, and/or targeted support including drug education, harm reduction or treatment, as an alternative to arrest, prosecution or caution.
 Diversion schemes can be pre-arrest, or post-arrest with prosecution dropped if the person complies with conditions.
 Some schemes also provide in-depth support to examine and address the root causes of the person’s drug use and related behaviour.

-Drug checking allows people who have bought drugs to have samples tested to establish the content and / or strength of the product.
+Drug safety testing allows people who have bought drugs to have samples tested to establish the content and / or strength of the product.
 If the test shows that the product is adulterated, or is high in strength, the individual can then make an informed decision as to whether to take the drug, or reduce their dose.
 In the UK, drug checking has been facilitated at festivals and city centres by organisations like The Loop.
-The WEDINOS service in Wales provides checking of main constituents of drugs (but not strength) sent via the post.
+The WEDINOS service in Wales provides checking of main constituents of drugs (but not strength), sent via post.

 Harm reduction refers to policies, programmes and practices that aim to minimise negative health, social and legal impacts associated with drug use, drug policies and drug laws (Harm Reduction International).
 This pragmatic approach aims to make use safer, rather than simply trying to eliminate it (whether through law or abstinence).
 Harm reduction involves approaches such as opioid substitution therapy, overdose prevention centres, needle and syringe programmes, provision of naloxone, safer smoking kits, and the provision of information on safer drug use.

 Heroin assisted treatment (HAT)